The best Super Bowl TV deals

 I'd consider a 55-inch screen the bare minimum for party-friendly football viewing.

-Although Best Buy no longer has its 55-inch Insignia with Fire TV for $330, it's now offering a Hisense Roku model for even less.
+Although Best Buy no longer has its 55-inch Insignia with Fire TV for $330, it's now offering a Hisense Roku model for the same price.
 The only thing I'd question is the lack of user reviews.
 But, hey, don't like it?
 Take it back to the store.

 Best 65-inch TV deals